lehigh-university-libraries/linderman/README.md

 - Docker compose is the container orchestrator
 - Traefik handles TLS, routing to apps, [LDAP authentication](#serviceapp-authentication)
 - Each app is a service in the docker compose YAML, and served as a route/path under our main domain
 - GitHub Actions + self hosted runner + rollout service handle code deploys.
-More info in (continuous deployment section](#continuous-deployment)
+More info in [continuous deployment section](#continuous-deployment)
 - This stack is deployed into SET managed VMs in Lehigh's data center